strongloop/tracing-example-app/README.md

 ## Overview

 The purpose of this example is demonstrate the tracing feature of StrongLoop Arc.
-To view the feature, we need to "trace" a node process, which in this case is a simple HTTP server.
-The server we include consists of one route at `/` which starts an internal busy loop when triggered.
-We do this to generate fluctuations (and thus more data) for the StrongLoop Arc tracing graphs.
+We will analyze a simple HTTP server and monitor it's CPU/memory usage over time.
+When the server receives a request, an intensive computing task is executed to cause a deliberate CPU/memory spike.
+While this is happening, we will be using Strong Arc to to view the fluctuations in the tracing graph data.

 ## How to run the example